circius/webdiplomacy-bot/README.md

 $ dipbot daemon
 ```

-which attempts to initialize a discord bot corresponding to the token stored in DISCORD_API_KEY, and which will respond with a report when addressed on discord with the messages "$status" and "!status".
+which attempts to initialize a discord bot corresponding to the token stored in DISCORD_API_KEY, and which will respond with a report when addressed on discord with the messages "$status" and "$status!".